include-cpp/include-cpp.github.io/README.md

 ### Formatting and maintainability

-* Fix the position and resizing of the new Sidebar, so it looks good on a wide range of screen widths - see [Issue 14](https://github.com/include-cpp/include-cpp.github.io/issues/14)
+* Fix the position and resizing of the new Sidebar, so it looks good on a wide range of screen widths, and works on phones - see [Issue 14](https://github.com/include-cpp/include-cpp.github.io/issues/14)
 * Replace the hard-coded links in [_includes/sidebar.html](https://github.com/include-cpp/include-cpp.github.io/blob/rework_navigation/_includes/sidebar.html) with something data-driven.
 See [the Jekyll Navigation docs](https://jekyllrb.com/tutorials/navigation/) for examples of how to do this.